ByteZ1337/ParticleLib/README.md

 ### Directional Particles

 If a particle has the PropertyType "Directional" it can have a custom velocity.
-This velocity is specified in the offsetX, offsetY and offsetZ parameters.
+This velocity can be specified in the offsetX, offsetY and offsetZ parameters.
 However, you can also specify a Vector in the display method.

 Special: The particles Enchantment_Table and Nautilus will be displayed at the offset location and fly to the original location.